Nysaabhi/152/README.md

         const realEstateResponse = searchConfig.processRealEstateQuery(query);
     if (realEstateResponse) return realEstateResponse;

+        // Try to process as a job query (only if relevant keywords are present) const jobResponse = searchConfig.processJobQuery(query);
+    if (jobResponse) return jobResponse;

+        // Try to process as a courses query (only if relevant keywords are present) const coursesResponse = searchConfig.processCoursesQuery(query);
+    if (coursesResponse) return coursesResponse;

     // Try to process as a prompt query const promptResponse = this.processPromptQuery(query);